A strong, clear signal in a world of noise.

 15 November 2015: The night train (some thoughts on terror)

 Many years ago, I had one of the few experiences in my life that was genuinely frightening (I don’t scare easily and keep a cool head in dangerous situations).
-I was still living in London, had come down to Brighton to visit a friend, and I found myself getting the last train home on a Friday night just as the pubs were shutting.
-It was one of the old trains with the ‘slam doors’ and, thanks to some problem or other, there were only four carriages.
+I was living in London, had come down to Brighton to visit a friend, and I found myself getting the last train home on a Friday night just as the pubs were shutting.
+It was one of the old trains with the ‘slam doors’ and there were only four carriages.
 And so it was that hundreds of drunk, rowdy, aggressive lads all piled on immediately before we left: some even climbed into the overhead luggage racks.

-Almost as soon as the train had pulled out of the station, a core group of lads (there were 20 or so in my carriage alone) turned violent as we picked up speed and hurtled into the night, into the tunnels on the edge of the city.
-They were screaming and shouting, and began smashing all the lights, one by one, and breaking the windows.
+Almost as soon as the train had pulled out of the station, a core group of lads (there were 20 or so in my carriage) turned violent as we picked up speed and hurtled into the night, into the tunnels on the edge of the city.
+They were screaming and shouting, and began smashing the overhead lights and breaking the windows.
 So it was getting darker and darker, and noisier and noisier, and wind was rushing into the carriage through the broken windows.
 A couple of lads even opened one of the doors and left it hanging open as the train hit 90mph.

 Journey into darkness

 The lads began terrorising other passengers, picking fights with anyone who looked at them or spoke up, and it was a real possibility that someone might be thrown out of the speeding train.
-I did the only thing possible in that situation, bearing in mind I was sitting on my own, vastly outnumbered by angry, aggressive males on a pitch-dark speeding train with broken windows.
-I took a deep breath, centred myself, made myself look big, raised my head and stared straight ahead of me, but with my eyes slightly down (not at the eye level of anyone in front), rooting myself to the spot in my seat, making sure that I became an immovable object in the chaos.
-I also thought about my friends, about life, love, music… all the things that make life worth living: focusing on the future.
+I did the only thing possible in that situation, bearing in mind I was sitting on my own, outnumbered by aggressive males on a pitch-dark speeding train with broken windows.
+I took a deep breath, centred myself, made myself look big, raised my head and stared straight ahead of me, but with my eyes slightly down (not at the eye level of anyone in front).
+I made sure that I became an immovable object in the chaos.
+I also thought about my friends, about life, love, music… all the things that make life worth living.
+I focused on the future.

 Survival rested on sitting tight, looking strong, staying calm, being motionless, and not losing my head under any circumstances.
 And when the train pulled in at the first stop – 15 minutes into the journey – the lads got off and disappeared, leaving a trashed train behind them.